hementewodros/Let-it-be-compound/README.md

-## README for Periodic Table Web Application
+## README for Let-It-Be-Compound
+# Sci-Topia's Original Project
 ### Project Overview

 This project is a **Periodic Table Web Application** that allows users to explore elements interactively, form chemical compounds using selected elements, and view educational resources such as videos and images related to the periodic table.